Specialty Food · Inventory Visibility

 Real-Time Inventory Visibility

-What does FSMA require for perishable food distributors?
+- What does FSMA 204 require for perishable food distributors, and when does it take effect?

-FSMA's traceability rule requires lot-level records for high-risk foods covering: who you received the lot from, when, in what quantity; and where each lot was shipped, when, and in what quantity.
-Records must be producible within 24 hours of an FDA request and retained for 2 years.
+- FSMA 204 requires lot-level records for foods on the Food Traceability List, covering who you received each lot from, when, in what quantity, and where each lot was shipped, when, and in what quantity.
+Records must be producible in an electronic, sortable format within 24 hours of an FDA request and retained for 2 years.
+FDA extended the compliance date by 30 months in August 2025, moving enforcement from January 2026 to 20 July 2028.
+The extension was driven by the need for synchronised data across trading partners, not by distributor-side readiness, so preparation should start well before the new deadline.